5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 #.Tests.RunDebug[3]
 ~~~

 You could now trace into `Test_001` and investigate.
-Instead enter `→0`.
+Instead, enter `→0`.
 You should see something like this:

 ~~~
 * Test_001 (1 of 1) : Is the length of the left argument of the `map` function checked?